golangci/golangci-lint-action/README.md

 ## Compatibility

+* `v3.0.0+` requires explicit setup-go installation step prior to using this action: `uses: actions/setup-go@v2`.
+  The `skip-go-installation` option has been removed.
 * `v2.0.0+` works with `golangci-lint` version >= `v1.28.3`
 * `v1.2.2` is deprecated due to we forgot to change the minimum version of `golangci-lint` to `v1.28.3` ([issue](https://github.com/golangci/golangci-lint-action/issues/39))
 * `v1.2.1` works with `golangci-lint` version >= `v1.14.0` ([issue](https://github.com/golangci/golangci-lint-action/issues/39))